davedf/mindmup/README.md

 - It uses Amazon S3 AWS service to store maps
 - It uses Google analytics to track feature votes, usage patterns and report error rates
 - It uses JotForm to send e-mails and submit user feedback
-- It uses ShareThis to enable easy map sharing and URL shortening

 Configuration
 -------------